 The Reading Room ★★★★☆

-The reading room offers a bit more privacy, with a more atmospheric feeling.
+The reading room offers more privacy and a more atmospheric feeling.
 You may prefer this area if you’d rather be away from the live music and the noise in general.

 The Tea & Beverage Selection ★★★★★

-The tea is supplied by the Rare Tea Company, one of the best British suppliers out there.
+The tea is supplied by the Rare Tea Company, one of the best British suppliers.
 There are 28 teas and infusions on offer, more than enough to accommodate everyone.
 There are also choices of coffee, as well as ice brews.

 The brewing method is loose-leaf, done by the staff straight at the table and the service is exemplary.
 The afternoon tea menu also features some pairing suggestions for each course, though the staff will also be happy to help you choose.